 A food processor is very useful when making this dish since you’re chopping so many cranberries at once.

 - 8 oz. can of crushed pineapple, undrained

 - 2 cups heavy whipping cream

-- In a medium bowl, beat the cream cheese until smooth.
+- Using a handheld mixer beat the cream cheese until smooth

-- Pour in the cream and whip until stiff peaks form.
+- Pout in the cold whipping cream and beat until stiff peaks form

-- Fold the creamy mixture into the salad.
-Fold in marshmallows.
+- Fold the cream cheese mixture into the cranberry mixture.

-- Cover and refrigerate for several hours or overnight.
+- Cover and refrigerate for four hours or overnight